 Select Network > Maps from the left-hand side.
-It will bring you to this screen that will let you open the Map Config Tool:
+It will bring you to this screen to open the Map Config Tool.

-Note: You can ignore the "Apply" and "Revert" buttons on screen in this section.
+Note: Ignore select the Apply and Revert buttons on screen in this section.
 They do not save the map or revert the map.

-Select the button "Run Map Tool" button.
-The Map Config Tool will open in a new window, and will ask you to select a map.
+Select Run Map Tool.
+The Map Config Tool will open in a new window and will ask you to select a map.
 Select a map from the drop-down menu.